 Tim is also a keen astronomer (with a degree in Astronomy), and on a wild camp, miles from any street lights, the night skies can be spectacularly clear.
-If we get a clear night, he will point out the interesting things we can see in the sky: stars, planets, galaxies, meteors, the International Space Station, and - if we're very lucky - the aurora borealis (northern lights).
-In the spring and autumn months, overnight treks can be designed specifically in the hope of seeing the aurora, although it can never be guaranteed.
+If we get a clear night, there are many interesting things we can see in the sky: stars, planets, galaxies, meteors, the International Space Station, and - if we're very lucky - the aurora borealis (northern lights).

 Tim has now retired from full time guiding, but keeps his professional membership, CPD (Continuing Professional Development), and insurances up to date, and still gets Out in the Hills when he can.